errinjohnson/errinjohnson.github.io/_posts/2019-01-30-week4-workshop.md

 of Fire Stick to choose from.
 It can be daunting to research and choose one that best fits your needs.

 I ask why they decided on the Fire Stick, there was no special reason.
-I suggested ROKU because of the flexiblity and ease of use and that the Fire Stick would be a good choice for those who already had Amazon Prime, and in my research, Amazon Prime has a lot of their own real estate as where ROKU had nearyl none and felt they were more of a competitve market.
+I suggested ROKU because of the flexiblity and ease of use and that the Fire Stick would be a good choice for those who already had Amazon Prime ($119 annual fee), and in my research, Amazon Prime has a lot of their own real estate as where ROKU had nearyl none and felt they were more of a competitve market.

 The workshop continued with the setup of existing Antenna from one student KP that wrote down instructions from previous workshop to scan channels.
 There was a misunderstanding when I stated "Menu" and not "Manual" which I may of done.
 This encouraged me